jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 We'll do this using the `input` function, which is not built into JavaScript but is part of an NPM package.

 First, you'll need to install the package.
-Make sure you're in the directory for chapter 3 in the course files.
-When you're in the `chapter03` directory, enter:
+Make a folder inside your folder for files for this book called `chapter03`.
+Navigate to that folder in your terminal (or Command Prompt for Windows), and enter this command:

 ```bash
 npm install @jasonsbarr/simple-io